Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 4. Side cutters or strong scissors.

-6. Torque wrench (desirable, especially if the frame, handlebars, stem, seatpost are carbon).
+6. Torque wrench (desirable, especially if the frame, handlebars, stem, and seatpost are carbon).

 2. First steps

-As a rule, bicycles are wrapped big amount packaging to preserve the paintwork, as well as "hide" the protruding parts so that they are not damaged during transportation.
+As a rule, bicycles are wrapped a large number packaging to preserve the paintwork, and also “hide” protruding parts so that they are not damaged during transportation.

 1) Cut off the nylon clamps with side cutters and remove the packaging.

-2) If there is a package wrapped with tape, it is better to remove it with your hands.
+2) If there is packaging wrapped with tape, it is better to remove it by hand.

 Inflating the wheels

-Typically most road bikes have Presta valve tubes.
-For pumping, we take the pump, unscrew the valve, install the pump head and bring the pressure in the wheel to the one recommended by the manufacturer.
-You can find out the recommended pressure on the side of the tire.
+Typically, most road bikes have cameras with a Presta nipple.
+To inflate, take the pump, unscrew the valve, install the pump head and bring the pressure in the wheel to that recommended by the manufacturer.
+You can find the recommended pressure on the side of the tire.

-In our case, you can pump up to 10 atm, but most tires have a maximum allowable pressure of about 8 atm.
+In our case, you can inflate up to 10 atm, but most tires have a maximum permissible pressure of about 8 atm

 There may be 2 options

-1) The stem is mounted on the fork stem, the handlebar is separate.
+1) The stem is mounted on the fork stem, the handlebars are separate.

-We recommend loosening the stem, removing the cover and checking the tightening of the reusable anchor, which is placed in forks with a carbon stem.
-If there is a torque wrench, then it’s good (the value of the tightening force is written on the anchor), and if it is not there, then the main thing is not to tighten it “from the foot”
+We recommend loosening the stem, removing the cap and checking the tightness of the reusable anchor, which is installed in forks with a carbon stem.
+If you have a torque wrench, then good (the tightening force value is written on the armature), but if you don’t have it, then the main thing is not to tighten it “by foot”

-After setting the anchor, place the stem on desired height and press the lid on top.
-Only then can the screws on the side of the stem be fixed.
+After setting the anchor, place the stem on the desired height and press the lid on top.
+Only after this can the screws located on the side of the stem be secured.

-As a rule, the length of the fork stem on new bikes comes with a margin, but do not rush to shorten the stem immediately.
-First you need to ride and understand in which position of the takeaway you are most comfortable riding.
-Based on this, it is already possible to cut the stock.
+As a rule, the length of the fork stem on new bicycles comes with a margin, but do not rush to shorten the stem right away.
+First you need to ride and understand in what position of the stem you are most comfortable riding.
+Based on this, you can already cut the rod.

-Fix the handlebars in the stem so that it is parallel to the surface on which the bike is standing (when the “guns” are not pulled up and not lowered down).
-Tighten with screws evenly in turn
+Attach the handlebars to the stem so that they are parallel to the surface on which the bike is standing (when the “pistols” are not raised up or down).
+Tighten with screws evenly, one at a time.

-With winding, too, there may be a surprise.
+There may also be a surprise with the winding.
 Some manufacturers save on assembly by not wrapping the steering wheel, since the process takes a lot of time.
 We are lucky - there is a winding

-1. Start wrapping the handlebar from the ends, making a slight overlap on the holes in the handlebar.
+1. Start wrapping the steering wheel from its ends, making a slight overlap on the holes in the steering wheel.

-3. When the winding is finished, fix it with the supplied adhesive tape.
-Better wrap it with electrical tape, because the tapes do not always securely fix the edges of the winding.
+3. When the winding ends, secure it with the included adhesive tape.
+It’s better to wrap it with electrical tape, because tapes do not always securely fix the edges of the winding.

-4. Insert the plugs that come with the kit into the holes of the steering wheel.
-We needed the overlap of the winding in order for the plugs to hold firmly in the holes of the steering wheel.
+4. Insert the plugs included in the kit into the holes in the steering wheel.
+We needed the overlap of the winding so that the plugs would hold tightly in the holes of the steering wheel.

 5. Make a winding next to the “gun” mount, as in the photo.
-So the plastic parts will not protrude from under the lining
+This way the plastic parts will not protrude from under the lining

 4. Saddle

-Adjust the saddle so that it sits in the middle of the mount on the seatpost.
-In the future, you can build on your feelings and install the saddle the way you want.
+Adjust the saddle so that it sits in the middle of the seatpost mount.
+In the future, you will be able to build on your feelings and install the saddle in a way that is comfortable for you.

-Both of the above steps are done with the screws on the seatpost.
+Both of the above steps are done using screws on the seatpost

-The height at which you need to install the seatpost will also become clear after the first trips.
-In the future, if you are very concerned about the weight of the bike, the pin can be shortened, but note that at least 10 cm of length must remain in the frame
+The height at which you need to install the seatpost will also become clear after the first rides.
+In the future, if you are very concerned about the weight of the bike, the pin can be shortened, but keep in mind that at least 10 cm of length must remain in the frame

 5. Brakes

-Before adjusting the brakes, set front wheel.
-The brakes, at the same time, must be disengaged, for which a separate lever is responsible.
-After installing the wheel, the lever must be turned to the lower position.
+Before setting up the brakes, set front wheel.
+The brakes, in this case, must be released, for which a separate lever is responsible.
+After installing the wheel, the lever must be turned to the down position

-Also check that rear wheel was set correctly.
-If it is not level, put the bike on the floor, loosen the cam, push down on the saddle, tighten the cam
+Also check that rear wheel was installed correctly.
+If it is not level, place the bike on the floor, loosen the quick release, push down on the saddle, tighten the quick release

-The eccentric lever must always be closed!
-It is forbidden to screw it all the way in and drive in the open position of the eccentric!
+The eccentric lever must be closed!
+It is prohibited to tighten the eccentric all the way and drive in the open position!

-In our case, conventional road caliper brakes are mounted with a bolt into a special hole in the fork.
+In our case, the brakes are regular road pliers, which are attached with a bolt to a special hole in the fork

-As we can see, the brake is "littered" on one side.
+As we can see, the brake is “stuck” on one side

-A rough adjustment is to rotate the brake slightly on the bolt shaft so that the pads are about the same distance from the braking surface of the rim.
+A rough adjustment is to rotate the brake slightly on the bolt axis so that the pads are approximately the same distance from the braking surface of the rim.

-The next step is to use a 3mm Allen key to adjust the position of the brake levers so that the pads are equidistant from the braking surface of the rim
+The next step is to use a 3mm hex to adjust the position of the brake levers so that the pads are equidistant from the braking surface of the rim

-If the pads are a little tangled, use a 4mm Allen key to set them parallel to the braking surface of the rim.
+If the pads are a little stuck, use a 4mm hex to set them parallel to the braking surface of the rim.

 6. Switching